A-Scott-Rowe/RoR-tutorial/README.md

 ### Start the Server

-To srart the server locally
+To start the server locally
 ```ruby
 bundle exec rails s
 ```